Airflow-Aware

 uv run ruff check --fix - Line length: 110 (not the Ruff default of 88 — agents most often miss this)

-- Mypy is run via
+.pyfile in the repo (do not hand-retype it). - Mypy is run via

 prek— do not invoke it directly on the host.